Michigan Senate Passes Significant Amendments to Elliott-Larsen Civil Rights Act

 During debate on Senate Bill 4, some opponents claimed that the amendments were not needed, due to a 2022 Michigan Supreme Court decision in Rouch World, LLC v Michigan Department of Civil Rights, et al., which held that discrimination based on sexual orientation qualifies as discrimination “because of sex” under Elliott-Larsen.
 The Rouch case also included a claim of gender discrimination, which a lower court decided was covered by Elliott-Larsen, but the gender discrimination ruling was not appealed to the Supreme Court.
 Despite those arguments, a significant bi-partisan majority of senators voted for the Amendments.

-Given the likelihood of passage, and the recent Court rulings that sexual orientation and gender discrimination are already covered by Elliott-Larsen, employers, businesses offering public accommodations, educational institutions and other organizations covered by Elliott-Larsen should make certain they have policies and procedures in place to eliminate or minimize the possibility of claims under the new categories.
+Employers, businesses offering public accommodations, educational institutions and other organizations covered by Elliott-Larsen should make certain they have policies and procedures in place to eliminate or minimize the possibility of claims under the new categories.
 Similarly, employers and others should implement training of their employees to assure they are aware of the new categories.

 We will monitor the new Amendments and update you on future developments.
 If you have any questions in the meantime, please contact your Foster Swift attorney.